AlexD36/unity-3d-roguelike-game/README.md

 ## **Future Directions**

 - Introduce new room types and mechanics.
-- Expand the pool of enemies.
+- Add keys, chests and money.
-- Add multiplayer functionality for cooperative dungeon crawling.
+- Implement items in item rooms and shops.
-- Optimize performance for lower-end devices.
+- Add a second ability.

 ---